 5. GRC Coloured “Through Render” Masonry wall coatings

-A more recent addition to the NEVER PAINT AGAIN range of masonry coatings and by far the most hard wearing, these coloured render masonry coatings are suitable for more or less ANY wall surface and can dramatically change the appearance of any property.
-Click the title above to read more.
+A more recent addition to exterior wall solutions, coloured render masonry coatings are suitable for more or less ANY wall surface and can dramatically change the appearance of any property.

 SUITABILITY: Any home or commercial building, especially ones requiring a degree of insulation.